rvp47/surfs_up/README.md

 ## Overview of the analysis

 This analysis explores temperatures trends in Oahu to help determine if the surf and ice cream shop business would be sustainable year-round.
 It looks at the differences in weather between June and December using Python, Pandas functions and methods, and SQLAlchemy.
-The analysis involves retrieving temperature data, converting them to lists, creating DataFrames, and and generating summary statistics for the months of June and December.
+The analysis involves retrieving temperature data, converting them to lists, creating DataFrames, and generating summary statistics for the months of June and December.
 At the end of this analysis, recommendations will be provided for further analysis.

 ## Results

 - The first immediate difference was in the number of times the temperature was taken during each month.
-June had 183 more counts, which may impact the accuracy of the summary statics for the month.
+June had 183 more counts, which may impact the accuracy of the summary statistics for the month.
 - The lower temperatures showed the biggest diffience as June had a low of 64°F and December had a low of 56°F.
 - There was slightly higher variability (based on standard deviation) in the month of December.